bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 1: 01:09:15

-There is coin shuffle plus plus and there is value shuffle Which is coin shuffle++ with confidential transactions So anyway Let's go from left to right Aviv, coin shuffle, coin join sudoku, secure multi-party Computation?
+There is coin shuffle plus plus and there is value shuffle.
+Which is coinshuffle++ with confidential transactions.
+So anyway Let's go from left to right Aviv, coin shuffle, coinjoin sudoku, secure multi-party computation?

 Speaker 0: 01:09:39